dbbs-lab/bsb-core/docs/getting-started/getting-started_reconstruction.rst

 Placement
 ---------

-The :doc:`placement </placement/intro>` blocks is in charge of placing cells in the partitions using the cell type indications.
+The :doc:`placement </placement/intro>` blocks are in charge of placing cells in the partitions using the cell type indications.
 For each placement component, you should specify the placement :guilabel:`strategy` to use, the list of :guilabel:`cell_types` names to place and the list of :guilabel:`partitions` in which you want the placement